Plus (autonomous trucking): History

-The company was founded in California in 2016, by a group of Stanford Ph.D. graduates who decided to use their knowledge of artificial intelligence to develop self-driving technology for the long-haul trucking industry.
+The company was founded in Silicon Valley, California in 2016, by a group of Stanford Ph.D. graduates who decided to use their knowledge of artificial intelligence to develop self-driving technology for the long-haul trucking industry.
 Plus was one of the first companies working on autonomous trucks to receive a California Autonomous Vehicle Testing License the following year, allowing it to test its technology in California.

 The company began operating in China during 2018 in addition to the US.
 Plus also demonstrated its technology in an unmanned truck at Qingdao Port in China that same year.
 Chinese online freight marketplace, Full Truck Alliance, became an investor in Plus in 2018.
 In 2019 the company entered into a joint venture with the Chinese truck manufacturer FAW Jiefang.

 A commercial freight truck using Plus's self-driving technology drove across the U.S. from California to Pennsylvania in December 2019, hauling butter for Land O'Lakes.
 According to Popular Mechanics, this was the first time that an autonomous freight vehicle had driven across the country delivering goods.

-Plus raised two rounds of funding in early 2021.
-In February 2021, it raised a total investment of $200 million.
+In early 2021, Plus raised two rounds of funding.
+In February, it raised a total investment of $200 million.
 As an extension to that funding, it raised an additional $220 million in March 2021.
+In April 2021, Plus started a partnership with IVECO, an Italy-based commercial vehicle manufacturer, to develop and deploy driver-in and Level 4 autonomous trucks with Plus's self-driving technology.

 The company announced in May 2021 that it had established a deal to go public through a business combination with the special-purpose acquisition company (SPAC), Hennessy Capital Investment Corp.
 V. The companies canceled the planned merger in November 2021, citing regulatory concerns outside of the U.S.